India's GSAT-24 satellite launched, entire capacity leased to Tata Play | Technology

 India's GSAT-24 satellite launched, entire capacity leased to Tata Play

-NewSpace India Limited NSIL launched GSAT-24 in its first demand-driven communication satellite mission post space sector reforms, leasing the entire capacity on board to Direct-to-Home DTH service provider Tata Play.
-The Ariane 5 has successfully placed two satellites into geostationary orbit MEASAT-3d for the Malaysian operator MEASAT, and GSAT-24, Arianespace said after launching them on-board Ariane-V VA257 flight from the Guiana Space Centre, Europes spaceport in Kourou.
+NewSpace India Limited NSIL on Thursday successfully undertook the launch of GSAT-24 in its first demand-driven communication satellite mission post space sector reforms, leasing the entire capacity on board to Direct-to-Home DTH service provider Tata Play.

 - Country: